Solarplicity is now EDF: customer queries answered

 Instead of submitting your meter readings to Solarplicity, you must now submit them to EDF.
 To submit your meter readings, you can either call the new supplier or provide your meter readings online.

-If you’re tired of having to submit meter readings, you should consider having a smart meter installed.
+If you’re tired of having to submit meter readings, you can always consider having a smart meter installed.
 The smart meter will automatically send meter readings to your supplier, as well as keep you updated on your energy use in near real-time.

 Will my Solarplicity smart meter still work with the new supplier?

 Solarplicity had begun installing the first generation of smart meters (SMETS1) for its customers.
-Unfortunately, these meters lose their smart functionality when customers change to a new supplier.
+Unfortunately, these meters tend to lose their smart functionality when customers change to a new supplier.

-Since the smart meter no longer sends automatic updates to the energy supplier, customers who pay via direct debit or on receipt of a bill will need to submit their meter readings manually.
+Since the smart meter no longer sends automatic updates to the energy supplier, customers who pay via direct debit or on receipt of a bill will need to submit their meter readings manually or risk receiving and estimated bill.

 Prepayment customers with a smart meter had their meters put into credit mode while their account was transferred in order to ensure that their energy supply was not affected in the switching process.
 Those customers should have been contacted by the new supplier about paying for their energy either with cash, a cheque or direct debit during that time.